 Finally, you can place 4 Copper Blocks in a 2x2 grid to make a Cut Copper Block, which is like the Copper version of the Stone Brick Block.
 These Cut versions can also be oxidised and waxed as above.

 With so many different possible blocks that can be made from Copper, it's no wonder the builders of Minecraft have been pretty excited about Copper for some time.
 There are limitless uses for Copper both in houses and other building ideas.
+Copper looks particularly great with good lighting, so for optimum viewing experience be sure you've got one of the best Minecraft shaders running.

 That should be everything relating to the curious case of Copper in Minecraft covered.
 For more information on other aspects of the Minecraft 1.17 update, be sure to check out our pages on how to tame and breed Axolotls, and how to make Candles.